ThowV/4.1-4.2-theory/SA.md

 ## 1. Types of architecture

-There are numerous types of architecture:
+There are numerous types of architectures:

 -   Infrastructure;
 -   Security;